alberto-arce/voice-generator/README.md

-# Text-to-Audio Generator
+# Voice Generator

 ## Overview

-This is a simple single-page application built with Next.js that utilizes the ElevenLabs API to convert text into audio.
-The app allows users to select a voice from a dropdown menu, enter text in a text area, and generate audio.
-Users can listen to the generated audio or download it directly.
+This is a simple single-page application built with Next.js that utilizes the ElevenLabs API to convert text into voice.
+The app allows users to select a voice from a dropdown menu, enter text in a text area, and generate voice.
+Users can listen to the generated voice or download it directly.

 ## Features

 - **Voice Selection**: Choose from various voices available via the ElevenLabs API.
 - **Text Input**: Enter the text you want to convert to speech.
 - **Character Count**: Displays the number of characters available for conversion based on your usage quota.
-- **Audio Generation**: Generate audio from the provided text.
+- **Voice Generation**: Generate voice from the provided text.
-- **Playback and Download**: Play the generated audio or download it as an MP3 file.
+- **Playback and Download**: Play the generated voice or download it as an MP3 file.

 ## Environment Variables